suryaanshchawla/My-Python-Projects/README.md

 I am a big follower of the feynman technique, in which when we are learning something new, we teach others about it.
 So this repo is one of those.

 # Projects
 This section will cover the description of the projects in this repository.
 Each heading will be linked to the wiki page of that project.
-The wiki will explain the following aspects of that project:
+The wiki will explain the following aspects of that project(usually):
 - [Idea](https://youtu.be/SObDW4fXRZQ)
 - [Algorithmic Flowchart](https://youtu.be/HYAXws5_bLo)
 - [Prerequisites](https://tinyurl.com/y3qpxb6t)